buruzaemon/frequent-algorithm/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;Otherwise:<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create a new local counter for this element type<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;and set it equal to 1.<br/>
-> 2. Add a summary S containing identities and counts of the k most frequent items to the back of queue Q.
+> 2. Add a summary S containing identities and counts of the k most frequent items to the back of queue Q.<br/>
-> 3. Delete all local counters
+> 3. Delete all local counters<br/>
 > 4. For each type named in S:<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;If a global counter exists for this type:<br/>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add to it the count recorded in S.<br/>